oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 The microservice is working.
 The only thing left to do is to protect any sensitive configuration parameters that you don't want to check into a repository.
 In this case, the main value that needs to be protected is the Okta OIDC client secret (and the `ENCRYPT_KEY`, which, as you'll see in a moment, is used to encrypt the client secret but which itself will need to be encrypted using `kubeseal`).

  In `kubernetes/registry-k8s/jhipster-registry.yml`, add an environment key-value pair (you can add it anywhere under the same `env` list that you edited earlier).
 Make up an encryption key.
 The longer the better.
+Generating a UUID is a good solution.
+Linux has a tool called `uuid` that can be used.
+There are also [websites](https://www.uuidgenerator.net/) that will generate a UUID.

 ```yaml
 - name: ENCRYPT_KEY